COVID-19 vaccine ingredients explained

 Although many of the ingredients would be harmful in large quantities (even salt is harmful if you consume a lot), they are present in vaccines in such minute quantities that they do not cause any harm to the human body.

-Owing to concerns on the use of some preservatives in vaccines, there is no formaldehyde, aluminium or thimerosal in the vaccine.
+There is no formaldehyde, aluminium or thimerosal in either the Oxford/AstraZeneca vaccine or the Pfizer vaccine.
 There is also no egg used.

 What are the ingredients of the Pfizer vaccine?